How NanoVi® Recovery Technology Improves HRV

 My results with the NanoVi® device are extremely positive.
-As a strength coach I have been working with heart rate variability analysis for about 10 years, trying to improve recovery and performance of my athletes in various sports (track, football, basketball, volleyball, weightlifting, boxing, martial arts, cycling, rugby and other sports).It is clear that using NanoVi between training sessions and immediately after can improve parasympathetic activation thus enhancing recovery.
+As a strength coach I have been working with heart rate variability analysis for about 10 years, trying to improve recovery and performance of my athletes in various sports (track, football, basketball, volleyball, weightlifting, boxing, martial arts, cycling, rugby and other sports).
+Using NanoVi® as a recovery technology between training sessions and immediately after can improve parasympathetic activation, thus enhancing recovery.

-I’ve tested the NanoVi Exo device with the following technologies:
+I’ve tested the NanoVi® Exo device with the following technologies:

-• Heart Rate Variability Analysis
+- Heart Rate Variability Analysis

-• Surface Electromyography
+- Surface Electromyography

 Heart Rate Variability Testing